BioSTEAMDevelopmentGroup/biosteam/README.rst

 About the authors
 -----------------

-BioSTEAM was created and developed by `Yoel Cortes-Pena <http://engineeringforsustainability.com/yoelcortespena>`__ as part of the `Guest Group <http://engineeringforsustainability.com/>`__ and the `Center for Advanced Bioenergy and Bioproducts Innovation (CABBI) <https://cabbi.bio/>`__ at the `University of Illinois at Urbana-Champaign (UIUC) <https://illinois.edu/>`__.
+BioSTEAM was created and developed by `Yoel Cortés-Peña <https://yoelcortes.github.io/me/>`__ as part of the `Guest Group <http://engineeringforsustainability.com/yoelcortespena>`__ and the `Center for Advanced Bioenergy and Bioproducts Innovation (CABBI) <https://cabbi.bio/>`__ at the `University of Illinois at Urbana-Champaign (UIUC) <https://illinois.edu/>`__.

 References
 ----------
 ..
-[1] `Cortes-Peña et al. BioSTEAM: A Fast and Flexible Platform for the Design, Simulation, and Techno-Economic Analysis of Biorefineries under Uncertainty.
+[1] `Cortés-Peña et al. BioSTEAM: A Fast and Flexible Platform for the Design, Simulation, and Techno-Economic Analysis of Biorefineries under Uncertainty.
 ACS Sustainable Chem.
 Eng.
 2020. <https://doi.org/10.1021/acssuschemeng.9b07040>`__.